Kuingsmile/word-GPT-Plus/README.md

 ## Requirements

+### software

 - Microsoft Word 2016/2019 retail version , Microsoft Word 2021 or Microsoft 365
 - Edge WebView2 Runtime [https://developer.microsoft.com/en-us/microsoft-edge/webview2/](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)
 - if you use self-hosted service, you need Node.js 16+

+### account

+Official API need an OpenAI api key, you can get it from [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)

+Web API need an access token of chatGPT website, you can get it from [access token](#how-to-get-access-token)

 **Note: office add-in can only used in docx file, not support doc file.**